Resources for Basic Computer and Mobile Skills

 Computer Basics (Windows 10) (Digital Learn): Student and teacher materials for learning to use the Windows 10 operating system.
 There are learner handouts and activity sheets, a lesson plan, a PowerPoint presentation, and a completion certificate.

-Using a Mac (OS 11) (Digital Learn): Learn about the defintion of an operating system and Mac (OS 11), working from a desktop, files and folders, saving and closing files, and deleting files.
+Using a Mac (OS 11) (Digital Learn): Learn about the definition of an operating system and Mac (OS 11), working from a desktop, files and folders, saving and closing files, and deleting files.
 This is an interactive module with practice elements embedded throughout the module and at the end of the lesson.

 Computer Basics Mac (OS 11) (Digital Learn): Student and teacher materials for learning to use the Mac (OS11) operating system.
 There are learner handouts and activity sheets, a lesson plan, a PowerPoint presentation, and a completion certificate.